 - Moderate to regular water

 The Haus and Garten Compact Titanium Bypass Pruner has a razor sharp blade that has a groove to catch sap, which I thought was a pretty clever design.
-The idea being that the sap is diverted away from areas of the blade that would be difficult to clean, thus extending the life and sharpness of the blade.
+The idea is that the sap is diverted away from areas of the blade that would be difficult to clean, thus extending the life and sharpness of the blade.
 The blade is very sharp and cuts easily through branches.
-On the back of the package there is a handy guide how to properly prune, which is a great added bonus for new gardeners.
+On the back of the package, there is a handy guide on how to properly prune, which is a great added bonus for new gardeners.
 Overall I am very happy with the new bypass pruners and hope to have another chance to try out other products by this company.

 Haus & Garten Pruning Shears - Titanium Bypass Hand Pruner $38.90 Haus & Garten

 A good read is this book about Camellias.

 The Illustrated Encyclopedia of Camellias By Stirling Macoboy